-Curro Dr. Francisco González de Canales Ruiz
+Dr. Francisco González de Canales Ruiz

 Arquitecto ETSA Sevilla y ETSA Barcelona, Master Havard GSD, Doctor ETSA Sevilla y GSD Harvard University.

 Francisco es Catedrático en el Departamento de Historia, Teoría y Composición Arquitectónicas de la Universidad de Sevilla.
 Anteriormente ha sido profesor de Historia y Teoría y de Proyectos en la Architectural Association (AA) de Londres y en diferentes instituciones del Reino Unido, México y Estados Unidos, y desarrollado tareas de investigación en la AA, Universidad Católica de Chile, UNAM en México y Harvard University a través de distintos programas de subvenciones y becas (FPI, La Caixa, PICFA).
 Entre sus libros destacan Experimentos con la vida misma (mención especial del premio del Comité Internacional de Críticos de Arquitectura 2013), First Works (con B. Steele) o Rafael Moneo: Building, Teaching, Writing (con N. Ray).
 Su actividad como crítico de arquitectura le ha llevado a ser comisario cultural para la AA (AACP 2008-2012) y de varias exposiciones itinerantes como Rafael Moneo: Una Reflexión teórica desde la profesión, así como colaborador habitual en diversas revistas.
-Antenriormente ha trabajado como arquitecto con Foster and Partners Rafael Moneo.
+Antenriormente ha trabajado como arquitecto con Foster and Partners y Rafael Moneo.

 BArch ETSASevilla, MArch ETSABarcelona, M.A GSD Harvard Univ., PhD ETSASevilla + Harvard GSD.

-Francisco is professor in the University of Seville and the Architectural Association (AA).
-An active architectural critic, he has previously lectured History & Theory in the AA, England, México, Spain, and the USA, and collaborated in different architectural publications and curated various exhibitions at the Architectural Association as AACP coordinator (2008-2012), and other travelling exhibitions for Spanish institutions such as Rafael Moneo: A theoretical Reflection through practice.
-He has previously researched in the AA, Catholic University of Chile, UNAM in Mexico and Harvard University under different scholarships and grants.
-Among his books are Experiment with life itself (commended by the CICA award 2013), First Works (with B. Steele) and Rafael Moneo.
+Francisco is a professor in the University of Seville and the Architectural Association (AA).
+An active architectural critic, he has previously lectured History & Theory in the AA, England, México, Spain, and the USA, collaborated in different architectural publications and curated various exhibitions at the Architectural Association as AACP coordinator (2008-2012), and other traveling exhibitions for Spanish institutions such as Rafael Moneo: A theoretical Reflection through practice.
+He has previously researched in the AA, Catholic University of Chile, UNAM in Mexico, and Harvard University under different scholarships and grants.
+Among his books are Experiment with Life itself (commended by the CICA Award 2013), First Works (with B. Steele), and Rafael Moneo.
 Building, Teaching, Writing (with N. Ray).
-He previously worked as an architect with Foster + PartnersCarlos Ferrater and Rafael Moneo.
+He previously worked as an architect with Foster + Partners, Carlos Ferrater and Rafael Moneo.

 Arquitecta ETSA Madrid, Master Architectural Association, Doctora ETSA Sevilla y Cambridge University.